ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 15. Install Boost (a set of utilities that PiTrac uses)
     1. Install the current version of the boost development environment
        1. `sudo apt-get install libboost1.74-all`
-    2. Create a boost.pc file to tell meson how to find boost files when PiTrac is compiled
+    2. NOTE - This next step should no longer be needed.
+Only do this if the "meson setup build" step does not work.
+Create a boost.pc file to tell meson how to find boost files when PiTrac is compiled
        1. `sudo vi  /usr/share/pkgconfig/boost.pc`    and in it place:
        ```
        # Package Information for pkg-config